-Polish Tomasz Adamek is scheduled to fight Ukrainian Vyacheslav "The Czar" Glazkov (16-0-1, 11 KOs) in a 12-round heavyweight title elimination fight on NBC Fight Night on Saturday, March 15, 2014 at the Sands in Bethlehem, Pennsylvania.
+Polish Tomasz Adamek lost by 12-round unanimous decision fight Ukrainian Vyacheslav "The Czar" Glazkov (17-0-1, 11 KOs) in an IBF North American heavyweight title fight on NBC Fight Night on Saturday, March 15, 2014 at the Sands in Bethlehem, Pennsylvania.
+It was also an IBF heavyweight eliminator for the number two spot in the ratings.
+Scores were 112-116, 111-117 and 110-117.
 Adamek was supposed to have fought Glazkov back on November 16, 2013 in Verona, New York but had to withdraw a week before the fight because he had the flu.
-Instead Glazkov fought and defeated Garrett Wilson (13-7-1, 7 KOs) by 10-round unanimous decision.
-The winner of Adamek vs Glazkov will move into position for a mandatory title shot against Wladimir Klitschko.
+The winner of Adamek vs Glazkov which was Vyacheslav Glazkov is supposed to move into position for a mandatory title shot against Wladimir Klitschko.

 Tomasz Adamek defeated Steve Cunningham (21-2-0, 11 KOs) by 12-round split decision on Saturday, December 11, 2008 at the Prudential Center in Newark, New Jersey on Versus.
 Scores were 116-110, 115-112 and 112-114.
 Cunningham was down in round two, round four and round eight.
 Adamek's punching power, durability and granite chin earned him the IBF cruiserweight title and vacant Ring Magazine cruiserweight world title in addition to the well deserved win.